azuqua/fred.rs/README.md

 When a client is initialized it will generate a unique client name with a prefix of `fred-`.
 This name will appear in nearly all logging statements on the client in order to associate client and server operations if logging is enabled on both.

+## Elasticache and occasional NOAUTH errors

+When using Amazon Elasticache and Redis auth, NOAUTH errors can occasionally occur even though the client has previously authenticated during the session.
+This prevents further commands from being processed successfully until the connection is rebuilt.
+While the exact cause of the NOAUTH response from Elasticache is not fully known, it can be worked around by using the `reconnect-on-auth-error` compiler feature.
+When enabled, NOAUTH errors are treated similarly to other general connection errors and if a reconnection policy is configured then the client will automatically rebuild the connection, re-auth and continue on with the previous command.
+By default this behaviour is not enabled.

 ## Features

 |    Name                     | Default | Description                                                                                                                                                          |